kenjis/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

 What is a Controller?
 *********************

-A Controller is simply a class file that is named in a way that it can be associated with a URI.
+A Controller is simply a class file that handles a HTTP request. :doc:`URI Routing <routing>` associates a URI with a controller.

 Included Properties
 *******************